apache/druid/docs/next-release-notes.md

 https://github.com/apache/druid/pull/13172

-### Add inline descriptor Protobuf bytes decoder
+### Support for inline protobuf descriptor

-Added a new `ProtobufBytesDecoder` implementation that allows a user to pass inline the contents of a Protobuf descriptor file, encoded as a Base64 string.
+Added a new `inline` type `protoBytesDecoder` that allows a user to pass inline the contents of a Protobuf descriptor file, encoded as a Base64 string.

 https://github.com/apache/druid/pull/13192